US-China competition to field military drone swarms could fuel global arms race

 ''The bigger question for each country is about how do you use a drone swarm effectively?'' he said.

-That's one reason all eyes are on the war in Ukraine, where drones work as eyes in the sky to make undetected front-line maneuvers all but impossible.
-They also deliver explosives and serve as sea-skimming ship killers.
+That's one reason attention is fixed on the war in Ukraine, where drones work as eyes in the sky to make undetected front-line maneuvers all but impossible.
+They also dispatch death from the sky and serve as sea-skimming ship killers.

-Under the direction of a swarm commander, the fleet acted something like an infantry squad whose soldiers are permitted some improvisation as long as they stick to orders.
+Drones in Ukraine are often lost to jamming.
+Electronic interference is just one of multiple challenges for drone swarm development.

-''It's what I would call supervisory interaction, in that the human could stop the command or stop the tactic,'' Adams said.
-But once a course of action — such as an attack — was set in motion, the drone was on its own.
+Julie Adams, an Oregon State University robotics professor, has collaborated with the U.S. military on drone-swarm research including the 2021 exercise at Fort Campbell.

-Adams said she was particularly impressed with a swarm commander in a different exercise last year at Fort Moore, Georgia, who single-handedly managed a 45-drone swarm over 2.5 hours with just 20 minutes of training.
+She said she was particularly impressed with a swarm commander in an exercise last year at Fort Moore, Georgia, who single-handedly managed a 45-drone swarm over 2.5 hours with just 20 minutes of training.

 ''It was a pleasant surprise,'' she said.